 Section 8.6 and 8.7.
-These relate to an EPCRA section 313 chemical (except for metals and metal category compounds) or a waste containing an EPCRA section 313 chemical that is treated on-site or is sent to a POTW or other off-site location for waste treatment.
+These relate to an EPCRA section 313 chemical (except for most metals and metal category compounds) or a waste containing an EPCRA section 313 chemical that is treated for destruction on-site or is sent to a POTW or other off-site location for treatment for destruction.
+Most metal and category compounds are not reported in this section because they cannot be destroyed (See Appendix B).

-§ 8.6 is reported in section 8 only
+§ 8.6 is reported in Section 8 only

-$\S 8.7 = \S 6.1$ (excluding metal/metal category compounds) + $\S 6.2$ (treatment) - $\S 8.8$ (off-site treatment due to catastrophic events)1
+§ 8.7 = § 6.1 (excluding most metal/metal category compounds) + § 6.2 (treatment) - § 8.8 (off-site treatment due to catastrophic events) 1